 C12 Peptide has been promoted for blood pressure control.
-I could only two small studies regarding the role of C12 peptide in blood pressure control.
+I could only ind two small studies regarding the role of C12 peptide in blood pressure control.
 For suggestions on diet and natural supplements that influence blood pressure, see hypertension.
-At this point it difficult to say whether C12 peptide will be helpful for blood pressure lowering.
+At this point it difficult to say whether C12 peptide will be helpful for blood pressure lowering purposes.

 C12 Peptide Research

 A randomized, double-blind, placebo-controlled trial of casein protein hydrolysate (C12 peptide) in human essential hypertension.

 Am J Hypertension.
 2004.
 Department of Medicine, Renal Electrolyte and Hypertension Division, University of Pennsylvania, Philadelphia, Pennsylvania

 Many patients seek complementary medicine treatments like neutraceuticals for common conditions such as hypertension.
 We conducted a placebo-controlled prospective randomized crossover study in 10 hypertensive subjects to determine whether a single dose of a hydrolysate of bovine milk protein (designated C12 peptide; low and high dose), either alone or combined with alginic acid (low and high dose), reduced daytime blood pressure (BP), as determined by ambulatory BP monitoring.
 Within the five treatment regimens a significant reduction of 9 mm Hg in systolic BP at h 6 compared with h 2 occurred on the higher dose of alginic acid combined with C12.
 The C12 peptide with the higher dose of alginic acid also showed a significant reduction of 6 mm Hg in diastolic BP at h 6 compared with h 2.
 These preliminary data are encouraging and deserve testing in a larger and longer treatment trial.